D'Oyly Carte Island: History

-Carte intended to use the island as a special secluded annex, accessible by boat, to his new Savoy Hotel, but a panel of local magistrates refused to grant him an alcoholic drinks licence for the property.
-Instead, Carte had a 13-bedroom mansion, Eyot House, built on the island, and it became one of his main residences.
+Carte intended to use the island as a special secluded annexe, accessible by boat, to his new Savoy Hotel, but a panel of local magistrates refused to grant him an alcoholic drinks licence for the property.
+Instead, Carte had a 13-bedroom mansion, Eyot House, built on the island; it was completed in 1898, and it became one of his main residences.
 Among the famous guests who stayed at the house were the dramatist W. S. Gilbert and the composer Arthur Sullivan.
 In later years, Carte displayed his macabre sense of humour by keeping a crocodile on the island.

 Carte died in 1901, and his widow Helen (1852–1913) sold the island early in the 20th century.
 In the 1920s it was owned by Sir George May.
+In the 1940s it operated as a hotel.
+In 1958 it was converted to flats for rent and later converted back into a private house.
 It was later owned by Chinese businessman Chunlei Mi, the husband of Chinese TV presenter Dong Qing.
 House Beautiful reported that by 2019, the abandoned house had "lost the grandeur of its Victorian glory days".
 The mansion and island were sold in August 2021 for just over £3m.
-The purchaser, Andy Hill, is restoring the property and intends to hold events there including the production of a Gilbert and Sullivan opera.
+The purchaser, Andy Hill, is restoring the property and intends to hold events there including the production of Gilbert and Sullivan operas.
+The first public concert was held on the island in June 2023.

 Features

 Eyot House has a large garden, which Carte and his wife helped to design, surrounded by trees.
 The house has 13 bedrooms, five bathrooms, four reception rooms, a ballroom and 1.9 acres (0.8 ha) of grounds.
 It incorporates fairytale elements on the facade, including gargoyle and crocodile carvings in the eaves.
 The property includes nearby land on the mainland with parking for more than 20 cars.

 A single-span footbridge built in 1964 provides access to the house.
-It consists of the high arch of a single steel box girder, with treads, brutalist railings and gates.
+Previously, the island was reached by pulling oneself across the river on a chain ferry.
+The bridge consists of the high arch of a single steel box girder, with treads, brutalist railings and gates.
 The island has moorings for small boats.